escapedcat/react-redux-soundcloud--exp/README.md

   }
 }
 ```
-And because in thsi tutorial all _action constants_ are collected in pne place I need to extend that file as well.
+And because in [the original tutorial](http://www.robinwieruch.de/the-soundcloud-client-in-react-redux/#constantActionTypes) all _action constants_ are collected in one place I need to extend that file as well.

 #### `constants/actionTypes.js`